 Australian GP Race Preview

-This year’s season-opener is particularly exciting for the Williams team who will be showcasing their brand new FW36 and their brand new driver, Felipe Massa, on the Albert Park F1 track in Melbourne.
-Having last won this race in 1996 Williams hope to kick the season off with another strong result.
+This year’s season-opener is particularly exciting for the Williams F1 Team who will be showcasing their brand new FW36 and their brand new driver, Felipe Massa, on the Albert Park F1 circuit Melbourne.
+Having last won this race in 1996, Williams hopes to kick the season off with a strong result.